 Let’s be clear.
-Our homes age over time just like everything else – our furniture, clothing, cars, and us.
+Our homes age over time like everything else – our furniture, clothing, cars, and us.
 The trees in our yard get older.
-Everything does that continues to exist.
-Some live on in our memories as well.
+Everything ages.

-So, while our homes and everything in them and around them (landscaping, accessory buildings, decks, patios, pools, driveways, walks, and pathways, for instance) get older by the day, we don’t think of meeting their needs specifically.
+So, while our homes and everything in and around them (landscaping, accessory buildings, decks, patios, pools, driveways, walks, pathways, and furnishings) get older by the day, we don’t think of meeting their needs specifically.
 When we do make improvements, repairs, or generally upgrade them, it’s done for our benefit rather than specifically for the needs and requirements of our homes.

-We are not interviewing our homes to determine what they need and then addressing those inadequacies.
-Rather, we are looking at what we need in our homes and addressing those specific issues – even if they are just safety improvements.
+We are not asking our homes what they need and then addressing those desires or inadequacies.
+Rather, we are looking at what we need for our homes and addressing those specific issues – even if they are just safety improvements.
 The end result may look the same as if we had made the improvements for the sake of our homes, but they didn’t request it or consent to it.

 Putting the emphasis where it belongs

 Let’s remember that aging in place is personal.
 It focuses on the individual.
 Each of us has our own specific needs.
-Even in the same home with spouses, children, siblings, partners, roommates, multiple generations, or any other type of occupancy situation other than living alone, needs can vary.
-We would expect that they would.
-All of us are different.
-We age in different ways and respond to changes in our physical, sensory, and cognitive abilities in various ways also.
+We age in different ways and respond to changes in our physical, sensory, and cognitive abilities in various ways as well.

-So we need to examine our living spaces to see if there are some things we can do to make them safer and easier to use as our abilities have changed or are continuing to do so.
-What possibly was easy to use or comfortable at one time in the past may no longer be the case.
+We need to examine our living spaces to see what we can do to make them safer and easier to use as our abilities might be changing.
+What may have been easy to use or comfortable at one time in the past may no longer be the case.

-Our homes, in themselves, don’t need or require any accommodation for aging other than general maintenance/ Even updates are the prerogative of the owners.
+Our homes, in themselves, don’t need or require any accommodation for aging other than general maintenance.
 However, we likely need to implement changes in and to our homes – from a little to more substantive – over time.to remain connected to our homes and feel that they are serving us well.